Improve Child and Youth Success

 - MT ranks 47th out of 50 states for Health.
 Indicators include low-birth weight babies; children without health insurance; child and teen deaths, and; teens who abuse drugs or alcohol.

 - MT ranks 18th for Economic Well-Being.
-Indicators include living in children in poverty, which is a family of 2 adults and 2 children with annual income below $24,036; children whose parents lack secure employment, and; children living in housing with high housing cost burden, which is more than 30% of monthly household pretax income is spent on housing-related expenses, including rent, mortgage payments, taxes and insurance.
+Indicators include children living in poverty, which is a family of 2 adults and 2 children with annual income below $24,036; children whose parents lack secure employment, and; children living in housing with high housing cost burden, which is more than 30% of monthly household pretax income is spent on housing-related expenses, including rent, mortgage payments, taxes and insurance.

 - MT ranks 18th for Education.
 Indicators include young children, ages 3 to 4, not in school; 4th graders not proficient in reading; 8th graders not proficient in math, and; high school students not graduating on-time.